kumahq/kuma/docs/madr/decisions/015-retry-policy.md

 Changes:

-1. Rename "http.retryOn.all_5xx" to "http.retryOn.5xx".
+1. Rename `http.retryOn.all_5xx` to `http.retryOn.5xx`.
 Apparently it was a limitation of proto enums.
-2. Rename "retriableStatusCodes" to "additionalRetriableStatusCodes" because this field provides additional status codes to whatever already specified in "retryOn".
+2. Rename `retriableStatusCodes` to `additionalRetriableStatusCodes` because this field provides additional status codes to whatever already specified in `retryOn`.
-Today there is a validation if you set "retriableStatusCodes" you must provide "retriable_status_codes" to the "retryOn" list.
+Today there is a validation if you set `retriableStatusCodes` you must provide `retriable_status_codes` to the `retryOn` list.
 Due to a multi-level organisation of policies now it's impossible to validate.
-I think the best option is to add "retriable_status_codes" to "retryOn" automatically if "additionalRetriableStatusCodes" is specified.
+I think the best option is to add `retriable_status_codes` to `retryOn` automatically if `additionalRetriableStatusCodes` is specified.
-3. New field "retriableHeaders" (or "retriableResponseHeaders").
-Even though we have already had "retryOn.retriable_headers" there was no way to provide a list of headers.
+3. New field `retriableHeaders` (or `retriableResponseHeaders`).
+Even though we have already had `retryOn.retriable_headers` there was no way to provide a list of headers.
-If this field is set we automatically add "retriable_headers" to "retryOn".
+If this field is set we automatically add `retriable_headers` to `retryOn`.
-4. New field "retriableRequestHeaders".
+4. New field `retriableRequestHeaders`.
 Purely for the sake of symmetry, if we allow retrying on response headers why not allow that on request headers.

 #### Other retry-related Envoy parameters